UniversalDependencies/docs/_u-dep/acl.md

 acl(affaire, suivre)
 ~~~

 This relation is also used for optional depictives.
+The adjective is taken to modify the nominal of which it provides a secondary predication.
+See [xcomp]() for further discussion of resultatives and depictives.

 ~~~ sdparse
 She entered the room sad